nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

-Premium XS Integrations, Part 1
+Premium XS Integration, Part 1
 ===============================

 There are two main schools of thought on how to interface external C code with Perl.
 The first is that XS should be used to wrap all the messy low level work required for using the C library.
-The other is that the external C functions should be exposed to perl using an extremely minimal XS layer, or the Foreign Function Interface (FFI) and all the logic for working with the library should be written in Perl.
+The other is that the external C functions should be exposed to Perl using an extremely minimal XS layer, or the Foreign Function Interface (FFI) and all the logic for working with the library should be written in Perl.

 I subscribe to the former.
-My reasons are runtime speed, and ease of debugging for the perl scripts.
-If you consider that the average C library is an awkward mess of state machines and lightly-enforced state requirements that will segfault if not carefully obeyed, wrapping that nicely for the perl developer is going to require a lot of data translation and runtime sanity checks.
+My reasons are runtime speed, and ease of debugging for the Perl scripts.
+If you consider that the average C library is an awkward mess of state machines and lightly-enforced state requirements that will segfault if not carefully obeyed, wrapping that nicely for the Perl developer is going to require a lot of data translation and runtime sanity checks.
 If you skip those runtime sanity checks in your wrapper library, it drags down the efficiency of your subsequent Perl development to the level of C development, which is to say, sitting around scratching